-- 2.10.
-Following approval by PPC the Head of College will establish a formal course development team to prepare each new course for validation.
+- 2.10 Following approval by CRIC the Head of College will establish a formal course development team to prepare each new course for validation.
 All Course Leaders should hold full-time or fractional contracts of employment with the University; Visiting Lecturers cannot normally be appointed as Course Leaders.
-It is recommended that responsibilities are clearly designated to identify issues relevant to the proposal and to identify a realistic timescale for the validation. - 2.11.
-Once a course team has been established a compulsory guided intensive course design process will be followed.
-The process will be led by the Centre for Education and Teaching Innovation and will include expertise from relevant Professional Service Departments, employers and students and alumni.
-Separate workshops will be convened for course and module development. - 2.12.
-A Programme Specification and related documentation should be developed in conjunction with the Quality and Standards Office as part of the course design process (see section 5 for a full list of documents). - 2.13.
-Two external adviser nomination forms should also be submitted to the Deputy Registrar, Quality and Standards or nominee for approval as soon as possible following PPC approval (see 2.35-2.39).
-Independent external comments are crucial, however important Home Office checks are required prior to work being undertaken so prompt nominations are critical to the timeliness of the process. - 2.14.
-The Head of College must ensure that course development is informed by consultation and is responsible for ensuring any necessary external consultations with other Colleges, employers, subject specialists, professional bodies and external examiners are undertaken.
+It is recommended that responsibilities are clearly designated to identify issues relevant to the proposal and to identify a realistic timescale for the validation. - 2.11 A Programme Specification and related documentation should be developed in conjunction with the Quality and Standards Office (see section 5 for a full list of documents). - 2.12 Two external adviser nomination forms should also be submitted to the Deputy Registrar, Quality and Standards or nominee for approval as soon as possible following the CRIC approval (see 2.35-2.39).
+Independent external comments are crucial, however important Home Office checks are required prior to work being undertaken so prompt nominations are critical to the timeliness of the process. - 2.13 The Head of College must ensure that course development is informed by consultation and is responsible for ensuring any necessary external consultations with other Colleges, employers, subject specialists, professional bodies and external examiners are undertaken.
 The course leader designate must ensure that the course conforms to the requirements of the University and of any external validating and professional bodies.

-&lt;sup>1 Non-collaborative provision
+1 Non-collaborative provision